Frequently Asked Questions

 Q: Is my information safe?

 A: Yes!
 We don’t store any sensitive information, credit card or otherwise.
-All payment information is submitted directly through PayPal or Rerun, not on our site.
+All payment information is submitted directly through PayPal or Stripe, not on our site.

 Q: How can I contact you?